 Any bid submitted pursuant to this Notice of Sale shall be considered a firm offer for the purchase of the Notes, as specified in the bid.
-Unless a bidder notifies the Town prior to submitting its bid by facsimile to the Financial Advisor facsimile (617) 619-4411 or telephone (617) 619-4400, or in its bid submitted via Parity, that it will not be an "underwriter" (as defined below) of the Notes, by submitting its bid, each bidder shall be deemed to confirm that it has an established industry reputation for underwriter" (as defined below).
-Unless the bidder has notified the Town that it will not be an "underwriter" (as defined below) of the Notes, by a muderwriter" (as defined below) of the Notes, the public.
+Unless a bidder notifies the Town prior to submitting its bid by facsimile to the Financial Advisor facsimile (617) 619-4411 or telephone (617) 619-4400, or in its bid submitted via Parity, that it will not be an "underwriter" (as defined below) of the Notes, by submitting its bid, each bidder shall be deemed to confirm that it has an established industry reputation for underwriting new issuances of municipal bonds.
+Unless the bidder has notified the Town that it will not be an "underwriter" (as defined below) of the Notes, in submitting a bid, each bidder is deemed to acknowledge that it is an "underwriter" that intends to reoffer the Notes to the public.